Yamunashri07/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ![Screenshot 2024-11-04 105801](https://github.com/user-attachments/assets/7e642494-c0e9-4d15-93bc-1da06e953640)

 # RESULT
-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+Thus the given logic functions are implemented and their logic operations are verified using Verilog programming.